t-karasova/grs-samples-python/tutorial_ordering.md

 ## Let's get started

-This tutorial will show you how to order the items in a search response.
+This tutorial will show you how to order items in a search response.

 The ordering can be applied to the most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)